top of page

 • Writer's picturePavel Fernandez

-An anthropomorphic approach to design.
+An anthropomorphic approach to experience design.

 Hallucinogenic reality.